Competitive Muzzle Loading

 One of the great attractions of muzzle loading is the diversity of firearms available for the enthusiastic target shooter to compete with.
 For the novice however the apparent bewildering array of competitions can be a source of confusion.
 This brief overview of some of the basics will help ease the path a little.

 The MLAGB has developed a comprehensive program of events that cater for a huge variety of black powder firearms.
-Please just look at the calendar on the home page and you will see!
-The Association also selects teams to represent Great Britain in international competition and International events are held under the auspices of the Muzzle Loaders Associations International Committee (MLAIC) who again have a large number of competitions.
+Please just look at the Diary tab at the top of the page and you can easily see what we have to offer.
+The Association also selects teams to represent Great Britain in international competition and International events are held under the auspices of the Muzzle Loaders Associations International Confederation (MLAIC) who again have a large number of competitions.

 Although at first glance, the MLAIC may not be regarding as particularly relevant to ‘domestic’ shooting events, an overview of their competitions is essential for anyone who wishes to take part in muzzle loading matches.